Contents

 Automated data labeling and annotation tools will give you an advantage when training an ML model.
 Ensuring a faster and more accurate annotation turnaround time so that models can go from training to production-ready more easily.

 Humans make mistakes.
-Especially if you’re performing the same task for 8 or more hours straight.
-Data cleaning and annotation is time-consuming work, and the risk of errors or bias creeping into a dataset and, therefore, into ML models increases over time.
+Especially if you’re performing the same task for 8 or more hours.
+Data cleaning and annotation is time-consuming, and the risk of errors or bias creeping into a dataset and, therefore, into ML models increases over time.

 With AI-supported tools, human annotator workloads aren’t as heavy.
 Annotators can take more time and care to get things right the first time, reducing the number of errors that must be corrected.
 Applying the most suitable, accurate, and descriptive labels for the project's use case and goals manually will improve the automated process once an AI tool takes over.

-Ultimately, automated annotation tools and software improves the productivity of the team involved and make any computer vision project more scaleable.
+Ultimately, automated annotation tools and software improve the team's productivity and make any computer vision project more scaleable.
 You can handle larger volumes of data, annotate, and label images and videos more accurately.

 Which Label Tasks Can I Automate?